parasecurity/principals/demos/demo2/README.md

 ## Pods created

+`Agent server` daemonset runs a service that listens for ovs commands.
+When a command arrives it gets applied to the Open vSwitch bridge.

+`Flow controller` daemonset runs a service that listens for requests from DGA detector.
+When a request arrives it is forwarded to Agent server.

-`DGA detector` pod runs a service that uses a machine learning model to detects requests to domains created by domain generation algorithms.
+`DGA detector` daemonset runs a service that uses a machine learning model to detect requests to domains created by domain generation algorithms.
 When a malicious request arrives from the bridge, through the mirrored port, the resorved IP address is forwarded to the Flow controller.

-`Flow controller` pod runs a service that listens for  requests from DGA detector.
-When a request arrives it is forwared to OVS controller.

-`OVS controller` pod runs a service on the same pod with the Open vSwitch bridge.
-It listens for commands from Flow controller.
-When a command arrives it gets applied to the Open vSwitch bridge.
+## Demo Main Contribution:
+  - Flow controller daemonset
+  - DGA daemonset